cyberbotics/webots/README.md

 [![Windows](https://img.shields.io/badge/Windows-0f80c0?logo=windows&logoColor=white)](https://cyberbotics.com/doc/guide/installation-procedure#installation-on-windows)
 [![macOS](https://img.shields.io/badge/macOS-0f80c0?logo=apple&logoColor=white)](https://cyberbotics.com/doc/guide/installation-procedure#installation-on-macos)

 ### Tutorials

-For those unfamiliar with Webots or robotic simulations at all, in-depth beginning tutorials can be found at [https://cyberbotics.com/doc/guide/tutorials]
+For those unfamiliar with Webots or robotics simulations at all, in-depth beginning tutorials can be found at [https://cyberbotics.com/doc/guide/tutorials].
-These tutorials are beginner friendly and has a precise educational objective explained in the first paragraph.
-We want to make robotic simulations accessible and fun for all.
+These tutorials are beginner friendly and have a precise educational objective explained in the first paragraph.
+They try to make robotics simulations accessible and fun for all.
-These tutorials are an excellent resource to use for any questions or usage of our software
+These tutorials are an excellent resource to use for any questions or usage of the Webots software.

 ### Bugs
-We host an incredibly wide variety of different software implementations and know of certain bugs that are found within the application.
+Webots hosts a large variety of different use cases and know we of certain bugs that are found within the application.
 An exhaustive list of bugs can be found here:
 [https://cyberbotics.com/doc/guide/known-bugs]
-Additionally, this link may be used to address any new bugs found which can then be added to the list to be dealt with accordingly.
-Because of high volumes, many of our bugs also have steps for workarounds listed alongside them on this page.
+If you happen  to find a new bug, please report it [here](https://github.com/cyberbotics/webots/issues/new/choose).

 ### Updating Software